aigroupeva/EVA5/session8/readme.md

-# Assignment 7 : Cifar-10,Depth wise Separable Convolution and dilation Convolution.
+# Assignment 8 : Cifar-10,Restnet 18 Pluggin.

 About the Code :